denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 System.out.print("World");
 ```

 The first line creates a new ``Thread`` object and then starts it with the ``start()`` method.
 Does this code print ``HelloWorld`` or ``WorldHello``?
 The answer is that we don’t know.
-Depending on the thread priority/scheduler, either is possible.
-Remember that order of thread execution is not often guaranteed.
-The exam commonly presents questions in which multiple tasks are started at the same time, and you must determine the result.
+Depending on the thread priority/scheduler, either is possible. **==Remember that order of thread execution is not often guaranteed.==** The exam commonly presents questions in which multiple tasks are started at the same time, and you must determine the result.

 ```java
 Runnable printRecords = () -> {